Guide To Seeing Michelangelo’s David in Florence

 "No other artwork is equal to David in any respect." -- Giorgio Vasari

-Michelangelo's David is perhaps the world's most famous sculpture.
+Here's my guide to visiting Michelangelo's David at Florence's Galleria dell'Accademia.
+David is perhaps the world's most famous sculpture.
 The 17 foot Renaissance statue is considered the embodiment of male beauty, a Calvin Klein-like model of physical perfection.

 History and Facts About Michelangelo's David

 David is based on an Old Testament story of an underdog and his giant competitor.
 David was a young man brave enough to take on the evil enemy, Goliath, on behalf of the Israelites.
 He went into battle without armor.